Ramesh2031/DMIT1508-RH/README.md

 # DMIT1508-RH
-# Supplemental Learning - XXXXXXXXXX
+# Supplemental Learning - rosemaryh@nait.ca
 ## DMIT1508 - Database Fundamentals

 This is the repository (collection of files) that has been used for XXXXXXX'